 Be sure to take a stroll through Sultan Park and visit the adjacent National Museum.
 You could also take a look at the Islamic Centre – the name of the largest mosque of the Maldives.
 With an impressive golden dome and a 40-metre high minaret, Malé’s landmark draws tourists from all over the world.

 In addition to Malé, the southernmost island of the Maldives offers a very special experience: To reach Gan, you have to cross the Equator.
 In an instant, you are suddenly in the southern hemisphere.
-Gan is also connected to other the islands of the Addu Atoll, so that you can conveniently visit the more tranquil native islands.
+Gan is also connected by bridges to the other islands of Addu Atoll, so that you can conveniently visit the more tranquil native islands.